Manage Product Requirements with YouTrack Knowledge Base

 For agile processes, try the YouTrack Agile Boards feature with its handy big-picture view that displays all your epics and decomposed tasks on one screen.
 While an epic may represent a whole feature, tasks should be small enough to be completed in one to three days.
 Prioritize tasks, set up dependencies between them, and track the progress right on your board.
 We believe this is one of the most effective ways to stay fully synchronized with your product.

-Form a backlog from your tasks (reorder them manually to prioritize them in order of importance, if need be) and embed it into the requirements page.
+Form a backlog from your tasks (reorder them manually to prioritize them in order of importance, if need be) and embed it into the requirements page by copying and pasting the search URL.
 The backlog will be expanded right in the article to save you the hassle of constantly switching between the tracker and the knowledge base.

 Venture forth and develop